 Golf fans are counting down the days until the 2019 season truly kicks into gear.
 For the players, there are only a few weeks left to hone their swing and sharpen their minds for the Masters, the first major championship of the season.

-Let’s take a look at the ante-post market.
+Let’s take a look at the latest outright market.

 Famously Fuzzy Zoeller, back in 1979, was the last debutant to win at Augusta National and, if you need further proof that experience matters, note that nine of the last ten winners were ranked in the world’s top 30 and only Danny Willett did not have a top 30 in the tournament ahead of his win.